Stressed Out: Background and synopsis

-Upon Blurryface's release, Twenty One Pilots had been touring for a long time.
-When it was time to make a music video for "Stressed Out", the group had been feeling homesick from excessive touring.
-Eshleman arranged a time for the group to return to their hometown of Columbus, Ohio to shoot the video and finally be with their loved one.
-Most of the video was shot at Dun's childhood home, subsequently making it a destination for fans of Twenty One Pilots to visit.
-Dun said his parents have since had to cancel their landline telephone service in order to stop calls coming in at all hours because their home number was listed in the video.
-The surrealistic video retains a mixture of existential sequences and draws visual cues from fairy tales such as Alice in Wonderland.
-They follow a theme of the desire to forever remain a child forever in his family home to taking a journey into a disorienting environment.
+By the time of Blurryface's release, Twenty One Pilots had been touring for a long time.
+When it was time to shoot a music video for "Stressed Out", the group had been feeling homesick from excessive touring.
+Their creative director, Mark Eshleman, arranged a time for the group to return to their hometown of Columbus, Ohio to shoot the video and finally be with their loved ones.
+Most of the video was shot at Josh Dun's childhood home, subsequently making it a destination for fans of the duo to visit.
+Dun said his parents have since had to cancel their landline telephone service in order to stop calls coming in at all hours.

-Twenty One Pilots released the video for "Stressed Out" on April 27, 2015, and it was directed by Reel Bear Media.
-The video depicts a bleak narrative set in a dreary suburban neighborhood.
+Twenty One Pilots released the video for "Stressed Out" on April 27, 2015, and it was directed by Eshleman.
 The story begins on a partly cloudy day with Joseph pedalling down a street on a three wheeler.
 Throughout the music video, black paint can be seen on his neck and hands.
-Joseph arrives at a house and goes inside.
-He enters a bedroom where Dun is waiting for him.
-The two perform the song with a young man who lives there, and within the mind of the young man dwelling inside the house who resembles the two save their tattoos and colored hair.
+Joseph arrives at a house and enters a bedroom where Dun is waiting for him.
+The two perform the song within the mind of the young man who resembles the two save their tattoos and colored hair.
 At one point, the pair drink Capri Suns while sitting near a curb.
-The scene then changes to Joseph and Dun lying in beds as members from their combined families who are dressed in black watch them sleep and all chant in unison "Wake up, you need to make money".
+The scene then changes to Joseph and Dun lying in beds as members from their combined families who are dressed in black watch them sleep and all chant "wake up, you need to make money" in unison.

+The video depicts a bleak narrative set in a dreary suburban neighborhood, summoning a mixture of existential sequences and drawing visual cues from fairy tales such as Alice's Adventures in Wonderland.
+It follows a theme of the desire to forever remain a child instead of taking a journey into a disorienting environment as adults.

 Reception

-Writing for Diffuser, Michael Haskoor descried it as a "perfectly paired visual", and said it is way more "minimalist than their video for the explosive "Tear in My Heart" and seems to fit well with the song's chorus".
+Writing for Diffuser, Michael Haskoor described it as a "perfectly paired visual", and said it is way more "minimalist than their video for the explosive "Tear in My Heart" and seems to fit well with the song's chorus".
 Courtney E. Smith of Radio.com compared the visual to Scottish novelist J. M. Barrie's 1904 play Peter Pan, or The Boy Who Wouldn't Grow Up, while Brenna Enrlich of MTV News compared it to the works of American rock band Blink-182 and stated the video is about "growing up and being an adult and whatnot.
 I think we can all relate to that".
 Cassie Whitt from Alternative Press opined it is a "sentiment any recent entrant into adulthood can relate".
-The music received a nomination for Best Music Video at the 2016 Alternative Press Music Awards.
+The video received a nomination for Best Music Video at the 2016 Alternative Press Music Awards.
 It was also nominated for Favorite Music Video at the 2017 Kids' Choice Awards.